TimOetting/kirby-builder/README.md

       preview: # Optional.
 If defined, a preview of the block can be rendered by the specified snippet from within the snippets folder.
         snippet: blocks/quote
         css: /assets/css/blocks/quote.css
+      defaultView: preview # Optional.
+If the value "preview" is set, the block will show the preview when the page is loaded in the panel.
+If the value is a tab name, the respective tab is preselected when the page is loaded.
+Newly created blocks ignore this value and have the edit mode or the first tab preselected.
       fields:
         text:
           label: Quote Text